 - Biting you when you try to walk away

 - Destructive behavior like chewing wires, eating paint off surfaces that smell like humans (doorways, cabinets)

-- Urinating or defecating going to the bathroom outside the litterbox, often on the human’s bed, pillow, couch or in their shoes
+- Going to the bathroom on the human’s bed, pillow, couch, or in their shoes

 Ways to cure or prevent OKS include:

 - Two is better than one!
 Adopt a kitten playmate.
 Best chance of a good match is as close in age/size/energy-level as possible, and some cat experts say opposite sex too.
 This is often the easiest instant fix, especially for younger kittens!
 Find kittens to adopt here.